 Each lesson comprises three main components – sounds and words activities, text reading and story book reading – which cover the literacy elements of phonemic awareness, phonics, vocabulary, comprehension and fluency.

-Students who are selected to participate in the MiniLit program are withdrawn from class four times per week for a 1-hour lesson, in a group of four, working with the MiniLit Instructor.
+Students who are selected to participate in the MiniLit program are withdrawn from class four times per week for a 1-hour lesson, in a small group, working with the MiniLit Instructor.